Supreme Court of Judicature (Ireland) Act 1887

-The Supreme Court of Judicature (Ireland) Act 1887 is an Act of the Parliament of the United Kingdom which amended the Supreme Court of Judicature Act (Ireland) 1877.
+The Supreme Court of Judicature (Ireland) Act 1887 was an Act of the Parliament (United Kingdom) of the Parliament of the United Kingdom which amended the Supreme Court of Judicature Act (Ireland) 1877 (40 & 41 Vict. c.
+57).

-Section 1 abolished the distinction between certain judges of the High Court of Justice in Ireland.
+Section 1 of the act abolished the distinction between certain judges of the High Court of Justice in Ireland.
 Section 2 transferred a number of powers from other judges to the Lord Chief Justice of Ireland.

+Subsequent developments

+The whole act was repealed by section 122(2) of, and part I of schedule 7 to, the Judicature (Northern Ireland) Act 1978, which came into force on 18 April 1979.